facebookresearch/faiss/INSTALL.md

 --------------

-The following script extends the demo_sift1M test to several types of indexes.
-This must be run from the root of the source directory for this
+The following script extends the demo_sift1M test to several types of
-repository:
+indexes:

 ```
+export PYTHONPATH=.   # needed because the script is in a subdirectory
-mkdir tmp             # graphs of the output will be written here
+mkdir tmp             # some output will be written there
-PYTHONPATH=. python demos/demo_auto_tune.py
+python python/demo_auto_tune.py
 ```

 It will cycle through a few types of indexes and find optimal